Which place is cheaper, Tampa or Gainesville?

 The winter brings many poeple to Gainesville as well as Tampa.
 Also, the cuisine are the main draw to Tampa this time of year.

 In the winter, Gainesville is cooler than Tampa.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Tampa is about 60°F (15°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Tampa averages at about 60°F (15°C).

 Gainesville usually gets more rain in January than Tampa.
 Gainesville gets 2.9 inches (75 mm) of rain, while Tampa receives 2.3 inches (59 mm) of rain this time of the year.